Xonesix/racketdumbcalculator/devlog.md

 - Yeah I switched up the functionality so it includes negative numbers
 - I finished it, now just implement batch mode and then submit

+## Thoughts

+- I guess it's kind of confusing to work with arguments in racket so I will have to see how that works but I think I will figure it out

 ## Future Work

 - batch mode

+# March 14th 7:15PM

+## Thougths

+- batch mode wasn't too hard as it's just interactive mode except it only outputs results
+- the hardest part was basically reading through documentation and figuring out how to read args
+- otherwise i just copied the repl function into batch mode and removed the history displayln statements